 2. Decide how much you want to withdraw from your account, and the Market Manager will give you market tokens in exchange.
 Market tokens don’t expire.

 3. Use market tokens with any vendor that sells SNAP eligible products.
-Vendors with eligible items will have a sign displayed in their booth.
+Vendors with eligible items will have a sign displayed at their booth.

 SENIOR/WIC FARMERS' MARKET NUTRITION PROGRAM (FMNP)